A Note to God: Music

 A full soundtrack album was released by Falcon Music on 19 May, a month before the film's release, and curated to represent Anton and Angel's childhood.
 Thirteen singers of the Purwa Caraka Music Studio Choir served as the soundtrack singers for the film, marking their first collaboration with Falcon Pictures.
 In the soundtrack session, Bustomi felt its songs "heartwarming" and "nostalgic"; when these songs are inserted into the film, it brings the majestic ambience.

 A cover of "Dengan Menyebut Nama Allah", written by Dwiki Dharmawan and Ags Arya Dipayana and performed by the PCMS Choir, was also used in the film, although it did not appear on the soundtrack album.

 Release

 Marketing

 The official trailer for the film was released on 31 May 2017.
 Marketing A Note was considered difficult despite the enthusiasm of executives at Falcon for the film.
 Writing for Liputan 6, Aditia Saputra described this as "most expensive", spending over 10 billion rupiahs.

 Theatrical

-A Note received its gala premiere on 20 June 2017, five days before the official theatrical release.
+A Note received its gala premiere on 20 June 2017 at CGV Grand Indonesia in Jakarta, five days before the official theatrical release.
 In Indonesia, it was released with Sweet 20, Jailangkung and Insya Allah Sah.
-In Malaysia, A Note released on 3 August through GSC Movies as the film's official distributor.
+GSC Movies acquired the film's Malaysian distribution rights, releasing it theatrically on 3 August.